yerayNS-CDEI/ReachabilityRM4D/README.md

 This is the implementation of the paper "RM4D: A Combined Reachability and Inverse Reachability Map for Common 6-/7-axis Robot Arms by Dimensionality Reduction to 4D", which has been submitted for review to ICRA 2025.
+A preprint is available on [arxiv](https://arxiv.org/abs/2410.06968).
+Please also check out our [project webpage](https://mrudorfer.github.io/rm4d).

 ## Abstract